12 May Managing Classroom Behavior

-I think the most frequently observed misbehavior in the classroom is students talking during instruction.
+I think the most frequently observed misbehaviour in the classroom is students talking during instruction.
 I find it extremely distracting to teach a lesson when there are multiple side conversations in different languages all happening at the same time.
-Unavoidably, it is usually then those students who participated in the side conversation who later have questions regarding the topics that they had missed.
+Unavoidably, it is usually those students who participated in the side conversation who later have questions regarding the topics that they had missed.

 This is why I believe it is important to have a consistent classroom routine set in place, so students know what to expect and can participate productively in learning.
 For instance, depending on the level, I always kick off with a “brain warmer” such as a crossword puzzle, brainteaser or even a short text that students have to read and then write what they have understood the previous class.
 This lets students know that it is time to wake up, settle down and get stuck in.

 Also, after the 5-10-minute coffee break, I find that students are often tired or too relaxed, so it is essential to make them active again, especially in classes of longer duration where concentration has to be maintained.
-For instance, I get them to put the answers up on the white board, so they have to get up and get physically involved; you will be surprised how much they love playing as the teacher!
+For instance, I get them to put the answers up on the whiteboard, so they have to get up and get physically involved; you will be surprised how much they love playing as the teacher!
 When delivering classes of more than two hours, it’s a good idea to allocate the last 15 minutes of the class to “talk time”, but make sure:

 - It is topic specific and challenging.

-- Dictionaries are used to build up vocabulary
+- Dictionaries are used to build up vocabulary.

-- Pronunciation is stressed
+- Pronunciation is stressed.

 However, there are days when some students prefer to have side conversations instead, so, when the gentle hint to be quiet fails to bring results, here are some practical tips to maintain classroom control:

-- If the students begin to have side conversations, use proximity control to try to stop them, literally stand next to them
+- If the students begin to have side conversations, use proximity control to try to stop them, literally stand next to them.

 - If that doesn’t work, write the name of the talker on the board in bold and red, this is normally so embarrassing that they stop disrupting immediately.